-The Sleep node pauses your workflow for a set amount of time.
+The Pause node pauses your workflow for a set amount of time.
 It’s like pressing pause on a video - everything stops, then continues after the time is up.

 When to Use